FR Safety Vest for a Variety of Safety Personnel

 Labeling & Regulations

-The new ANSI 107-2010 has determined that flame resistant vests fall within one of seven NFPA or ASTM test methods for evaluating flame resistance.
+The new ANSI 107-2010 has determined that fire resistant clothing falls within one of seven NFPA or ASTM test methods for evaluating flame resistance.
 The specific testing methods and conformance to guidelines can be purchased from the ISEA.

 While the price point is a bit higher for an FR safety vest over non-resistant counterparts, the cost is minimal when factored against the degree of injury or loss that can be sustained due to fire or burns.
 Additionally, there may be lost time and productivity when a worker is out on recovery, when that injury may have been preventable with an FR safety vest.
 Going even one step further, if a worker’s garments catch fire, not only will there be damage to that particular person, there is a high probability that damage will be spread to another person, equipment, and more, thus leading to high damage costs and productivity loss.